 5 min. to read.

-Along the way to Golgotha, crowds began to gather, watching Jesus carry his cross.
+Along the way to the place of execution, crowds began to gather, watching Jesus carry his cross.
 Among those crowds were women who knew Jesus or who had watched Jesus from afar.
-Seeing him walking toward his death was too much.
+Seeing him walk toward his death was too much.
 They wept.
 Jesus noticed and gave them a grave warning.

-Zahnd sides with the commentators who think Jesus was prophesying the Roman siege and destruction of Jerusalem coming in just about forty years.
+An increasing number of commentators think Jesus was prophesying the Roman siege and destruction of Jerusalem that would take place about forty years later.
 For decades anti-Roman sentiment would foment, driven by nationalist factions willing to use violence against the occupiers.
 Eventually, Rome would decide the price of maintaining Judea as a province was too high.
 Instead of withdrawing their forces and demonstrating weakness to the rest of the Empire, they would drop the hammer.
-The Roman 10th Legion would lay the city bare, destroy the temple, crucify people until no more trees could be found, and finally bring an end to the nation of Israel.
+The Roman 10th Legion would lay the city bare, destroy the temple, crucify people until no more trees could be found, and bring an end to the ancient nation of Israel.

 The women of Jerusalem were weeping as they saw injustice and trauma inflicted on Jesus.
 When we see injustice right in front of us, it moves us.
 When the victim is someone we know or care about, our natural compassion rises and moves us to respond.
 We feel the weight of it.
 Maybe we weep.
 Maybe we begin to speak up.
 This is natural, but it’s not enough.

 This is where they were wrong.
 Jesus wasn’t a threat because of violence or political corruption.
 Jesus was a threat because the new kingdom he brought ran by different rules entirely.
 Love does no violence and cannot be threatened by violence.
 Truth doesn’t play the games of corrupt politicians.
-As more and more people choose to follow Jesus’ way of love and truth, empires of violence and corruption lose their power.
+As more and more people choose to follow Jesus’ way of love and truth,1Which is not the same thing as converting to Christianity, joining a church, or filling your time with nice, clean, church activities. empires of violence and corruption lose their power.
 Not only that, but Jesus’ way can even set those in power free.
 Love and truth stand with the oppressed, but they also free the violent and corrupt from the chains of their own system.

 This is why it’s not enough to weep when we see injustice near us.
 Injustice impacts us all.
 Oppressive systems hurt people on both sides of the equation.
 For example, White Supremacist ideologies result in violence and discrimination toward people of color, but they also damage the hearts and minds of those caught up in the belief system of White supremacy.
 Jesus’ way of love and truth brings healing to both.